Lumi-supercomputer/LUMI-training-materials/docs/2day-next/03-Access.md

 containers (e.g., conda installations or any big Python installation) while data should also be organised in proper file formats rather than being dumped on the file system abusing the file system as a database.
-Quota extensions are currently handled by the central LUMI User Support Team.
 -->

 <!-- GENERAL More general version -->